vsg-dev/vsgTutorial/introduction/LowLevelAPIs.md

 Low level graphics and compute APIs provide an interface with hardware drivers that manage data transfers and processing on highly parallised graphics and compute hardware.
 Low level APIs may be tied to specific operatings systems and/or specific sets of hardware, through to being capable of running on multiple operation systems and across a wide range of hardware.
 OpenGL and Vulkan are examples of the later that are OS agnostic and provide extensible hardware abstraction.

 Low level APIs focus in interfacing with hardware efficiently, rather than making it convenient to develop graphics and compute applications.
 Older low level APIs like OpenGL provide higher level of abstraction than modern low level APIs like Vulkan and Direct2D 12, which are designed to enable greater low level control over data, processing and synchronization with the hardware.

 These modern APIs can be seen as more focused on hardware performance and capabilities than on supporting the needs of application developers, so while lifting the ceiling on raw performance and quality they require greater knowledge and skill from application developers in order to use them - just rendering a textured triangle can take 1,500 lines of code!

+OpenGL and Vulkan are written to evolving incrementally and in a fine grained way, with vendor specific extensions being exposed before these features worked on my groups of vendors and before these features eventually are merged into the core.
+This contrasts with the approach taken by Direct3D with major versions changing the API and features exposed in descrete steps.

+For applications that will be developed over many years the aooroach taken with OpenGL and Vulkan helps keep the applications relevant without requiring major rewrites as new features can be introduced one by one as software & hardware evolves.
+The descrete jumps of Direct3D would requite major rewrites in order to take advantage of new features, not a major issue for application types like games that get written once and have a short shelf life, but would be hindrance for long lived applications.

 ## A Brief History of low level APIs